Blog

 During plan year 2013, Macy’s included a notice within the Tobacco Affidavit alerting the employee to the availability of a reasonable alternative standard, so it satisfied the notice requirement.
 But Macy’s tobacco affidavit also said, “I understand that the tobacco surcharge will not be changed retroactively, and no refunds or credits will be issued.”

-The DOL alleged that this refusal to refund or credit participants for the tobacco surcharge even if they met a reasonable alternative standard violated the ERISA requirement that the full reward be available to all similarly situated individuals of a wellness program.
+The DOL alleged that this refusal to refund or credit participants for the tobacco surcharge even if they met a reasonable alternative standard violated the ERISA requirement that the full reward be made available.

 • to reimburse all participants who paid the tobacco surcharge from July 1, 2011, to the present (plus interest)